tylerbcrawford/deepgram-subtitles/README.md

 **For TV Shows:**
 ```
 /media/tv/Breaking Bad/Season 01/episode.mkv
-→ Transcripts/Keyterms/Breaking Bad_keyterms.csv
+→ /media/tv/Breaking Bad/Transcripts/Keyterms/Breaking Bad_keyterms.csv
+   (at show level, alongside Season folders)
 ```

 **For Movies:**
 ```
 /media/movies/Inception (2010)/movie.mkv
-→ Transcripts/Keyterms/Inception (2010)_keyterms.csv
+→ /media/movies/Inception (2010)/Transcripts/Keyterms/Inception (2010)_keyterms.csv
 ```

-The keyterms file is **shared across all episodes** of a show or all files in a movie directory.
+The keyterms file is **shared across all episodes** of a show (all seasons) or all files in a movie directory.

 ### Using Keyterms with CLI